dannyjimenez98/Social_Media_App/README.md

 This is a personal project to help me get familiar with Django.

 ## How to Run the Project
-1. Clone repository by entering the following into your command line:
+1. Clone repository by entering the following into your terminal:
 ```bash
 git clone https://github.com/dannyjimenez98/Social_Media_App.git
 ```